julianstefinovic/weather-type-classification/README.md

 ### **4. Visualization**
 - **Accuracy Plot**: Training and validation accuracies are plotted over epochs to monitor learning progress.
 - **Confusion Matrix**: A Confusion Matrix is used to visualize the model's performance across different weather types.
-- **t-SNE Plot**: The activations of the penultimate neural network layer is reduced to 2D using t-SNE for visualizing the distribution of predicted weather types in the feature space.
+- **t-SNE Plot**: The activations of the last neural network layer is reduced to 2D using t-SNE for visualizing the distribution of predicted weather types in the feature space.
 - **Interactive**: Open up the Jupyter Notebook to see which data points were misclassified, and to see the associated data vector for each point

 ---